China, France drag on global manufacturing revival

 Last week, a Japanese PMI rose to its highest level in nearly eight years as new orders expanded at their fastest pace on record - a sign of strong domestic demand before prices rise with an increase in a domestic sales tax due in April.

-(Adfditional reporting by Andy Brice in LONDON, Yati Himatsingka in BANGALORE, Rieka Rahadiana in JAKARTA, Se Young Lee in SEOUL and Stanley White in TOKYO; Editing by Alex Richardson, John Stonestreet and Dan Grebler)
+(Adfditional reporting by Andy Brice in LONDON, Yati Himatsingka in BANGALORE, Rieka Rahadiana in JAKARTA, Se Young Lee in SEOUL and Stanley White in TOKYO; Editing by Alex Richardson, John Stonestreet)